 Its little wonder I ended up as a fertility doctor, when I look back I suppose it was an obvious choice.

 I decided on a career as a doctor very early.
 Probably aged 5 whilst trying to intubate my sister with a snorkel on holiday!
-At medical school I was interested in women’s health from the start and particularly, the amazing anatomical and physical changes that occur in pregnancy.
-As a postgraduate I chose to train in the field of Obstetrics and Gynaecology.
+At medical school, I was interested in women’s health from the start and particularly, the amazing anatomical and physical changes that occur during pregnancy.
+As a postgraduate, I chose to train in the field of Obstetrics and Gynaecology.

 Coupled with my professional interest, I have always felt extremely maternal and knew that no matter what road my career took, having a family was desperately important to me.
 Whilst training, in fertility clinics I truly felt for those women having difficulties having a baby.
 Subsequently, later in my career when I was offered a position as a fertility doctor I knew it was the specialist road I wanted to take.

 Around this time I had recently married.
 I presumed like most that we would simply ‘have a baby’.
 Sadly things were not that easy.
 Whilst developing as a fertility specialist I was simultaneously experiencing what my patients were….. an inability to conceive.

 I became ‘obsessed’ with getting pregnant.
 I read EVERYTHING.
 From medical journals to google!